 Dental Emergencies during this COVID- 19 time?

 We understand that Toothaches, broken teeth and lost fillings can happen at the most unexpected (and inconvenient) times.
-As advised by the Australian Dental Association, Dental Board of Australia and Australian Health Protection Principal committee, we are currently at level 2 restrictions.
+As advised by the Australian Dental Association, Dental Board of Australia and Australian Health Protection Principal committee, we are currently at level 1 restrictions.
 Which means we are able to do a little more dentistry!
-We still need to take precautions however, we are able to help out more.
-Uncertain if we can help?
+We still need to take precautions however, we are here to help.
 Give us a call to find out.

 What is a dental emergency?